dibstan/3dcv_final/README.md

 # Run the Example Notebook

 We provide a jupyter notebook which allows you to train and evaluate a UNet for the segmentation of drone images.
-To run this notebook, open the jupyter notebook server and open the notebook.
+To run this notebook, start the jupyter notebook server and open the notebook "main.ipynb".
 Please follow the instructions in the notebook to prepare the data set and to train the model.

 ```bash
 jupyter notebook